Stochastic Volterra Equations for Local Times of Spectrally Positive L\'evy Processes with Gaussian Components: Abstract

 \section{Abstract}

 Following our previous work \cite{Xu2024b}, this paper continues to investigate the evolution dynamics of local times of spectrally positive L\'evy processes with Gaussian components in the spatial direction.
-We first prove that conditioned on the finiteness of the first time at which the local time at zero exceeds a given value, local times at positive line are equal in law to the unique solution of a stochastic Volterra equation driven by a Gaussian white noise and two Poisson random measures with convolution kernel given in terms of the scale function.
-The existence and uniqueness of strong solution of the stochastic Volterra equation are also proved when the L\'evy measure has finite first moment.
-We then provide several equivalent representations and propose a flow in the local times by establishing a comparison principle for local times of L\'evy processes with various drifts or stopped when local times at zero exceed different given values.
+We prove that conditioned on the finiteness of the first time at which the local time at zero exceeds a given value, local times at positive line are equal in law to the unique solution of a stochastic Volterra equation driven by a Gaussian white noise and two Poisson random measures with convolution kernel given in terms of the scale function.
+Also, we obtain several equivalent stochastic equations by using the potential theoretic techniques and prove the strong existence and uniqueness by using the generalized Yamada-Watanabe theorems.

-Armed with the stochastic Volterra equation, we also provide some properties of local times, including the uniform moment estimates, $(1/2-\varepsilon)$-H\"older continuity and maximal inequality.
-By using the method of duality, we establish an exponential-affine representation of the Laplace functional in terms of the unique non-negative solution of a nonlinear Volterra equation associated with the Laplace exponent of the L\'evy process.
-This gives us another perspective on the evolution dynamics of local times in the spatial direction.
+Armed with the stochastic Volterra representation, we then establish a comparison principle for the local times of spectrally positive L\'evy processes with various drifts or stopped when local times at zero exceed different given values, which proposes a stochastic flow enjoying the branching property.
+And also, we explore some novel properties of local times in the spatial direction including uniform moment estimates, $(1/2-\varepsilon)$-H\"older continuity and maximal inequality.
+By using the method of duality, we provide an exponential-affine representation of the Laplace functional in terms of the unique non-negative solution of a path-dependent nonlinear Volterra equation associated with the Laplace exponent of L\'evy process.
+This gives another perspective on the evolution dynamics of local times in the spatial direction.

-{\it \textbf{MSC 2020 subject classifications:}} Primary 60G52, 60J55, 60H20; secondary 60G22, 60F17, 60G55
+{\it \textbf{MSC 2020 subject classifications:}} Primary 60G51, 60J55, 60H20; secondary 60G22, 60F17, 60G55

 {\it \textbf{Keywords and phrases:}} Local time, L\'evy process, stochastic Volterra equation, Ray-Knight theorem, comparison principle, Laplace functional.